When companies make their lists of priorities, where do they put risk management for IT teams?

 Data collection is an inexorable part of both B2B and B2C tech.
 Functionalities that clients take for granted, from chat apps to GPS, require the app developer to collect information about a user’s location, social network, and more.
 If a developer isn’t scrupulous and exceedingly careful, some of that information can easily fall into the wrong hands.

 Within the organization, BYOD policies and other such programs can be perks for employees, but often these initiatives are put in place without understanding the threat they pose to network security.
-Poor processes and the lack of visibility into why certain security measures are important can damage a company’s ability to secure their networks and prevent breaches.
+Poor processes and the lack of visibility into why certain security measures are important can damage a company’s ability to secure its networks and prevent breaches.
 Clear communication between the IT department and the organization’s employees improves adherence to policies and better execution of security processes.

 When consumers learn that a company has shared their information without their permission, bad press can hit quickly and do a lot of damage.
 If it turns out that the company promised not to share but shared anyway, the bad publicity can be devastating.
 Any protocol that can prevent illegal sharing is a wise investment.
-Additionally, unclear policies about using personal devices on a organization’s secure network can potentially result in security breaches and private data being leaked.
+Additionally, unclear policies about using personal devices on an organization’s secure network can potentially result in security breaches and private data being leaked.

 The Internet of Things, or IoT, is exploding in popularity.
 Commonly used consumer and medical devices are Internet-enabled, giving the average person an unprecedented level of connectivity.
 We can adjust our home heating before leaving work and send data from wearable heart monitors directly to our doctors.
 The side effect of this trend?
 The details of our everyday lives and most intimate habits are now vulnerable to capture.

 In Singapore, hackers accessed and copied personal and health data from 1.5 million SingHealth patients.
 For 160,000 of these individuals, outpatient medication was among the data taken.